americanbible/biblesearch-api-js/README.md

 * do all that in one or more versions
 * store nothing locally

-In addition ABS manages the version copyright requirements and keeping the textual data up to date with latest changes by the copyright owners/publishers.
+In addition ABS manages the version copyright requirements and keeps the textual data up to date with latest changes by the copyright owners/publishers.
 Use of this library and the api is free to the public for non-commercial use.
 See http://bibles.org/pages/api for additional information.

 ## Installation